TrellisCommerce/shopify-tailwind-starter-base/README.md

    `git pull upstream main`

 2. Add upstream link if you get the error `fatal: 'upstream' does not appear to be a git repository` run:
-   `git remote add upstream https://github.com/Shopify/dawn.git`
+   `git remote add upstream https://github.com/Shopify/dawn.git` or `git remote add upstream https://github.com/TrellisCommerce/shopify-dawn-tailwind-starter-base` depending on which repository you want to pull updates from

 3. Pull down changes from the theme editor:
    `shopify theme pull -d`